alphanodes/additional_tags/README.md

   - Display issue tags
 - Available role permissions wiki tags (section *Wiki*):
   - Add wiki tags
-- Managing tags centrally in the plugin settings (edit, delete, merge)-
+- Managing tags centrally in the plugin settings (edit, delete, merge)
 - Grouped tags.
   - Grouping of tags possible, when using a colon in tag (all tags with same base name get the same color).
 Typo example: ``Plugin:HRM``
 - Scoped tags:
   - Grouping of tags via *Scoped tags* possible, when using two colons in tag.
 Typo example: ``Product::Sprint 1``
   - Only one tag of the same base name is allowed for an entity
-  - Base name and tag value are displayed seperatly
+  - Base name and tag value are displayed separately
 - Accented and non-latin characters supported for tag order
 - Color theme selection possible
 - Custom tags and tagging tables (additional_tags and additional_taggings).
 If another plugin